samarjit/vagrant-kubeadm/README.md

 ### Update

-Now it works with kubeadm 1.8.x
+* Now it works with kubeadm 1.8.x
-Some previous hacks of /etc/kubernetes/manifests/kube-apiserver.json Adding ["--proxy-mode=userspace","--cluster-cidr=10.244.0.0/16"] to kube-proxy is not required.
+* Some previous hacks of /etc/kubernetes/manifests/kube-apiserver.json
+* Adding ["--proxy-mode=userspace","--cluster-cidr=10.244.0.0/16"] to kube-proxy is not required.
-Previously one hack was missing for flannel --iface.
+* Previously one hack was missing for flannel --iface.
 It has been added now.
+* Added option to set corporate proxy.
+Just replace all occurrences of 'corpproxy:8080' with your corporate proxy settings.

 ### Prerequisites